EUCAIM/Glossary/2-Glossary.md

 AI with proven characteristics such as efficacy, safety, fairness, robustness, transparency, which enable relevant stakeholders such as citizens, clinicians, health organisations and authorities to rely on it and adopt it in real-world practice [[51]](3-References.md#ref-51).

+### <a name="u"></a>

+### Use case

+A use case refers to a specific scenario or situation in which the Cancer Image Europe platform is used to address a real-life scientific or clinical question where access and re-use of large amounts of cancer data can improve patient outcomes.
+The integration of use cases into the EUCAIM project will outline the technical, ethical and legal steps involved in the process, and will play a crucial role in defining requirements for the implementation of additional cancer image datasets, tools and AI algorithms to improve clinical outcomes.
+Example of use case: Identification of imaging biomarkers for early detection of breast cancer.
+Scenario: The use case focuses on leveraging the Cancer Image Europe platform to enhance the early detection of breast cancer through the identification of imaging biomarkers.
+The objective is to develop a robust and efficient AI algorithm to help radiologists in identifying potential malignancies at an early stage.
+Steps:
+1) Data collection and integration
+2) Training the AI model
+3) Validation of the AI model
+4) Integration in clinical workflows.
+In this example, a data holder could be a hospital with vast repository of breast imaging data (mammography, MR and  ultrasound images) committed to advancing early cancer detection, intending to incorporate this imaging data into the EUCAIM Infrastructure to contribute to the development of a robust breast cancer detection model; while an AI developers could be a Medtech SME specialised in the development of AI algorithms for healthcare applications aiming to leverage the EUCAIM infrastructure for the development, training, and validation of advanced AI algorithms focused on breast cancer diagnostics.
+Expected outcomes:
+- Improved early detection of breast cancer through the identification of relevant imaging biomarkers
+- Enhanced efficiency in radiology workflows, reducing the time required for manual review
+- Increased accuracy in distinguishing between benign and malignant lesions, reducing false positives and unnecessary interventions
+- Empowerment of healthcare professionals with a valuable decision support tool for more informed clinical decisions.
+Who could apply:
+- A data holder, e.g. a hospital with a repository of breast imaging data (mammography, MR and/or ultrasound images) committed to advancing early cancer detection, intending to incorporate this imaging data into the Cancer Image Europe Infrastructure to contribute to the development of a robust breast cancer detection model
+- AI developers, e.g. a MedTech SME specialised in the development of AI algorithms for healthcare applications aiming to leverage the Cancer Image Europe infrastructure for the development, training, and validation of advanced AI algorithms focused on breast cancer diagnostics.

 ### User

 Any of the actors that interact to the platform, which could belong to Data Holders (preparation and management of data sharing lifecycle), Data Users (researchers and innovators accessing the data, tools and resources), or Software Providers (developing, and maintaining software tools).